nikrolas/CPSC310-UBC-Pair-Fullstack-Project/D3-contrib_rt-chang.md

 Test summary: 78% (47 passing, 13 failing, 0 skipped)
 Line coverage: 88%

-Tested and implemented the REST functionality for the project and updated some previous test files.
+Tested and implemented the REST functionality for the project.
+Updated previous test files to test lingering bugs and raise coverage.
 Fixed previous addDataset issues.

 This was the first deliverable in which we did not pair program.
 I was tasked with the REST functionality which turned out to be simpler than the other portion of the deliverable.
 He definitely contributed a greater part for this deliverable and